SvetlanaGruzdeva/AI-Mixologist-Project/README.md

 - random

 ### Run the program
 To run the generative algorithm open file 'GUI' and run it using graphical interface available in this file.
+The code of the algorithm itself is stored in file 'main'.

 ### Sources
 Dataset: https://www.kaggle.com/ai-first/cocktail-ingredients<br/>